getkirby/getkirby.com/site/plugins/meta/README.md

 and additionally added as an OpenGraph meta tag, which is used by social media networks like e.g. Facebook or Twitter.

 **Thumbnail:** The thumbnail for sharing the page in a social network.
+If defining a custom thumbnail for a page, you should make sure to also add a text file containing an `alt` text for the corresponding image, because it is also used by social networks.

 **Twittercard:** Defaults to the value set in `site.txt` and is "summary_large_image" by default.
 Set this to "summary", if you don’t want to display a large preview image.